ihowardlin/BCM_BGAcourse/README.md

 ```
 http://localhost:199##/?token=3c116039b63162941f286cf8a626047018d500514d80714
 ```
 Now open another terminal.
 This can be done by using the navigation bar (Shell > New Window > New Window with Profile - Basic) or by using the hotkey (command ⌘ + N).
+IMPORTANT: You should have TWO terminals running at this time.

-Run the following command, substituting your student number and port number:
+In the new terminal, run the following command, substituting your student number and port number:
 ```
 ssh -v student##@sphere.grid.bcm.edu -NL 199##:localhost:199##
 ```
+Now open your browser and type in http://localhost:199##/ where ## is equal to your student number.
+In this case it would be http://localhost:19914/

 ### Accessing the CIBR Cluster (Windows)